-Each investigation of incardinated clergy (those clergy, living or deceased, affiliated with the Diocese of Saginaw) will be conducted with a high level of Christian care and concern for the alleged victim, the family of the alleged victim, the person reporting the incident, and the accused cleric.
+Each investigation will be conducted with a high level of Christian care and concern for the alleged victim, the family of the alleged victim, the person reporting the incident and the accused cleric.

-- 6.3.1 The Bishop shall select a qualified individual who will lead a preliminary investigation to determine whether the allegation of sexual abuse is credible. - 6.3.2 Independent professional investigators shall be utilized.

-- 6.3.3 If requested, an advocate with canonical education and experience may be appointed to assist the accused cleric or the cleric may select canonical representation.
+- 6.3.1 The Bishop shall select a qualified individual who will lead a preliminary investigation to determine whether the allegation of sexual abuse is credible. - 6.3.2 Independent professional investigators shall be utilized. - 6.3.3 If requested, an advocate with canonical education and experience may be appointed to assist the accused cleric or the cleric may select canonical representation.
 In addition, the accused cleric may retain a civil attorney for criminal or civil proceedings.
-In all instances, the accused cleric is responsible for all expenses. - 6.3.4 The Diocese may provide clergy accused of misconduct with therapeutic and/or counseling assistance. - 6.3.5 If the allegation involves the use, viewing, creation or distribution of pornography in violation of this policy on an electronic device(s) owned by the Diocese, the electronic device shall be provided to the civil authorities. - 6.3.6 The investigator will provide a written report to the Bishop and Delegate for Safe Environment, which will be shared, in full, with the Review Board. - 6.3.7 The Review Board will review the findings of the investigation and may request clarification or additional information.
-Upon completion of its review, the Review Board chair will provide a written, concise statement of the Review Board's opinion of credibility to the Bishop. - 6.3.8 If the allegation is deemed credible, the accused cleric, in accordance with canon law, will be relieved of all responsibilities in the diocese, parish, office or institution, and remain on administrative leave pending the outcome of further civil and/or canonical investigation.
-According to the Diocese of Saginaw policy, the requirement of sustenance will be met, but this may not include full salary and benefits. - 6.3.9 If, after an investigation, it is determined that an allegation is not credible, all possible steps will be taken to restore the good name of the person accused. - 6.3.10 Upon completion of the investigation, the decision of the Bishop shall be communicated, typically by the Bishop himself, to the victim or the victim's representative, and to the accused cleric.
+In all instances, the accused cleric is responsible for all expenses.

+- 6.3.4 The Diocese may provide clergy accused of misconduct with therapeutic and/or counseling assistance. - 6.3.5 If the allegation involves the use, viewing, creation or distribution of pornography in violation of this policy on an electronic device owned by the Diocese, the electronic device shall be entrusted to the civil authorities. - 6.3.6 The investigator will provide a written report to the Bishop and Delegate for Safe Environment, which will be shared, in full, with the Review Board. - 6.3.7 The Review Board will review the findings of the investigation and may request clarification or additional information.
+Upon completion of its review, the Review Board chair will provide a written, concise statement of the Review Board's opinion of credibility to the Bishop. - 6.3.8 If the allegation is deemed credible, the accused cleric, in accordance with canon law, will be relieved of all responsibilities in the diocese, parish, office or institution, remaining on administrative leave pending the outcome of further civil and/or canonical investigation.
+According to the Diocese of Saginaw policy, the requirement of sustenance will be met, but this may not include full salary and benefits. - 6.3.9 If, after an investigation, it is determined that an allegation is not credible, all possible steps will be taken to restore the good name of the person accused. - 6.3.10 Upon completion of the investigation, the decision of the Bishop shall be communicated, typically by the Bishop himself, to the victim or the victim's representative.